datacarpentry/image-processing/_extras/edge-detection.md

 ![Black and white edge pixels](../fig/black-and-white-edge-pixels.jpg)

-We can learn more about the edge by examining the color values of some of the pixels.
+We can learn more about the edge by examining the colour values of some of the pixels.
 Imagine a short line segment,
 halfway down the image and straddling the edge between the black and white paper.
 This plot shows the pixel values